Wilfrid Chapman

-Brigadier Wilfrid Chapman FIE (16 May 1891 – 6 May 1955) was an engineer, soldier and botanist after whom Eucalyptus chapmaniana was named.
+Brigadier Wilfrid Disney Chapman FIE (16 May 1891 – 6 May 1955) was an engineer, soldier, photographer, and botanist after whom Eucalyptus chapmaniana was named.

 Early years

-Born 16 May 1891 at Wandsworth, London, son of Frederick Chapman, a geologist's assistant, and his wife Helen Mary, née Dancer.
-In 1902 the family came to Australia where Frederick took up his appointment as paleontologist at the National Museum, Melbourne, and served as the first Australian Commonwealth Palaeontologist 1927–1935.
+Chapman was born on 16 May 1891 at Wandsworth, London, the son of Frederick Chapman, a geologist's assistant, and his wife Helen Mary, née Dancer.
+In 1902 the family came to Australia where Frederick took up appointment as paleontologist at the National Museum, Melbourne, and served as the first Australian Commonwealth Palaeontologist from 1927 to 1935.